History of the Soviet Union (1927–1953): Religion

 The state propaganda machine vigorously promoted atheism and denounced religion as being an artifact of capitalist society.
 In 1937, Pope Pius XI decried the attacks on religion in the Soviet Union.
 By 1940, only a small number of churches remained open.
 The early anti-religious campaigns under Lenin were mostly directed at the Russian Orthodox Church, as it was a symbol of the czarist government.
 In the 1930s however, all faiths were targeted: minority Christian denominations, Islam, Judaism, and Buddhism.
-In the long run atheism failed to win many souls.
-Religion strengthened underground and was revived to help fight the Second World War.
-It flourished after the fall of communism in the 1990s.
+During World War II state authorities eased pressures on Religion in Russia and stopped prosecuting the church.
+The Orthodox Church was, therefore, able to help the Soviet Army to defend Russia.
+Religions in former USSR republics revived and once again flourished after the fall of communism in the 1990s.
 As Paul Froese explains: